 If you have to leave your home, remember these evacuation tips: Do not walk through moving water.
 Six inches of moving water can make you fall.
 If you have to walk in water, walk where the water is not moving.
 Use a stick to check the firmness of the ground in front of you.

 Do not drive into flooded areas.
 If flood waters rise around your car, abandon the car and move to higher ground, when water is not moving or not more than a few inches deep.
 You and the vehicle can be swept away quickly.
 If your vehicle is trapped in rapidly moving water, stay in the vehicle.
 If the water is rising inside the vehicle, seek refuge on the roof.
 Do not camp or park your vehicle along streams, rivers or creeks, particularly during threatening conditions.

 A flood can cause physical hazards and emotional stress.
 You need to look after yourself and your family as you focus on cleanup and repair.
-Avoid flood waters; water may be contaminated by oil, gasoline or raw sewage.
-Service damaged septic tanks, cesspools, pits and leaching systems as soon as possible.
+Avoid floodwaters; water may be contaminated by oil, gasoline or raw sewage.
+Service damaged septic tanks, cesspools, pits, and leaching systems as soon as possible.
 Damaged sewer systems are serious health hazards.
 Listen for news reports to learn whether the community’s water supply is safe to drink.
 Clean and disinfect everything that got wet.
 Mud left from flood waters can contain sewage and chemicals.
 Rest often and eat well.
 Keep a manageable schedule.
 Make a list and do jobs one at a time.
 Discuss your concerns with others and seek help.
-Contact Red Cross for information on emotional support available in your area.
-Here is some literature from the Red Cross concerning repairing your home after a flood.
+Contact the Red Cross for information on support available in your area.

 Free Consultation with a Reliable, Certified Public Claims Adjuster